Skip to content

 GitHub Actions Output Format

-The linter supports GitHub Actions annotation format with the --github flag, which outputs errors and warnings in a format that GitHub Actions can parse to create inline annotations in pull requests:
+The linter supports GitHub Actions annotation format with the --github flag, which can be combined with --format=simple or --format=detailed.
+The --github flag adds GitHub Actions annotations that GitHub can parse to create inline annotations in pull requests, while also showing the regular format output for local debugging.

 bash